llllllllll/fz/README.rst

 License
 -------

-``_`` is free software, licensed under the GNU General Public License, version 2.
+``fz`` is free software, licensed under the GNU General Public License, version 2.
 For more information see the ``LICENSE`` file.

 Source
 ------

-Source code is hosted on github at https://github.com/llllllllll/_.
+Source code is hosted on github at https://github.com/llllllllll/fz.